 - 1.1.3.1.
-Every owner or operator subject to this subpart shall comply with one or the other of the following conditions: - 1.1.3.1.1.
-No owner or operator subject to the provisions of this subpart shall cause to be discharged into the atmosphere from any stationary gas turbine any gases which contain sulfur dioxide in excess of 0.015 percent by volume at 15 percent oxygen and on a dry basis. - 1.1.3.1.2.
+Every owner or operator subject to this subpart shall comply with the following condition: - 1.1.3.1.1.
 No owner or operator subject to the provisions of this subpart shall burn in any stationary gas turbine any fuel which contains total sulfur in excess of 0.8 percent by weight (8000 ppmw).